Written by Hayu Hamemayu

 Depending on where you’re from and your general condition, you might need to take extra vitamins during your pregnancy in Sweden.
 For example, you may need to take vitamin D if you’re pregnant during winter, iron, or any other pregnancy supplements.
 Consult your midwife for the best advice.

 Technology is part of Swedish everyday life.
 So, don’t be surprised to receive some apps recommendation on your first appointment with your midwife.
 They may range from pregnancy apps to exercise apps.
 Most of them are in Swedish, but you can find some in English too or has an English option at least.
-I’m currently using Pregnancy+, Tät and MammaMage.
-The last two were recommended by my midwife.
+I’m currently using Pregnancy+ and MammaMage.
+The last one was recommended by my midwife.

 In Sweden, all your pregnancy records are saved online in a database.
 Thus, having your own record to keep track on your pregnancy is important.
 Write down your appointments, progress, important dates, worries, feelings, pregnancy notes, and anything related to your pregnancy in a journal or diary.
 This is particularly crucial when you traveled outside Sweden during your pregnancy and needed to see a midwife/gynaecologist who doesn’t have access to your database.